 The Academy Parents Council (APC) is a parent/guardian volunteer organization.
 Its work is inspired by and supports The Academy's mission, and its own mission is to support and strengthen the Academy community.
 Participation is welcome from all who are interested.
-Members are engaged in planning and executing a range of programmatic, service based, and fundraising events.
-The fundraisers are an annual pie sale at the Ashfield Fall Festival which supports APC priorities, and The Academy's Cornucopia Auction in November (Note that the 2021 Auction will take place in coordination with our 40th Anniversary Celebration on September 18).
+Members are engaged in planning and executing a range of programmatic, service-based, and fundraising events.
+The fundraisers are an annual Pie Sale at the Ashfield Fall Festival which supports APC priorities, and The Academy's Cornucopia Auction in November.
 The APC also sponsors receptions after our Winter and Spring Concerts.
-The APC meets three to four times a year, rotating the meeting location in an effort to facilitate parent/guardian attendance in places farther from the school.
+The APC meets several times each year, rotating the meeting location (and/or meeting virtually) in an effort to facilitate parent/guardian attendance in places farther from the school.
 Faculty and members of the school's Board of Trustees are encouraged to attend several meetings a year to keep the parent/guardian body informed of issues and visions and to listen to thoughts and concerns of the council.
 Specific locations will be announced.
 Meetings are posted on the school calendar and announced in the Bulletin.
-To learn more or to join us please contact current APC co-chairs Tara Mason P25 (tmason@sgegroup.com) and Jen Hoffman P27 (jenjennio@mac.com), or simply attend a meeting.
+To learn more or to join us please contact current APC co-chair Carrie Foley P27 (carrielynnfoley@gmail.com) or the Co-Head of School for Community-or simply attend a meeting!